 Make sure that your Desktop shortcut is pointing to Everquest.exe, and that you installed to somewhere other than ‘Program Files’.
 If you have problems with the display window size, edit eqclient.ini, look at the [VideoMode] section near the end.
 Otherwise, it’s liable to the same installation procedures as full Everquest – you will need to have Direct X 9.0c installed, and you may need to jump through some hoops to get multi-core CPUs to work properly.

 First you can watch an intro movie, or press Esc to skip it.
-The movie is just static images, each very blurry.
+The movie is just static images, each very blurry, with a narration.
 I’d advise skipping it.

 There’s a chance that you’ll hit the messages about “That zone is unavailable” and “Your personalized tutorial zone is still loading.
 Please click on Enter World again in a few seconds”; just keep trying – it may take some time if the servers are loaded!